lambdas/scala-commands/README.md

   // Of course it does
 }

-// Inspecting each of results
+// Inspect each of results
 results.map { result =>
   val exitCode = result.exitCode
   val out      = result.stdoutAsString